Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Three algorithms to be considered

 In a conventional classical EC algorithm \cite{10.5555/1146355}, the sender chooses a message $t\in\{0,1\}^m$ and generates the corresponding codeword $c(t)\in\{0,1\}^n$.
 The string $c(t)$ is then sent through a noisy channel, and output as a string $x$, which is $c(t)$ with bit flips applied probabilistically.
 The receiver then decodes $x$ to recover $c(t)$.

-On the other hand, in our EC with quantum side information, codeword $c(t)$ is sent through a noisy quantum channel and output as a classical string $x$, {\it plus} an auxiliary quantum state $\tilde{\rho}^{x}$.
-Hence, it is possible that the decoding succeeds with a higher probability, due to side information (i.e. hint) obtained by measuring $\tilde{\rho}^x$.
+On the other hand, in our EC with quantum side information, codeword $c(t)$ is sent through a noisy quantum channel and output as a cq state $\rho^{c(t)}=\sum_x\ket{\tilde{x}}\bra{\tilde{x}}\otimes\tilde{\rho}^{c(t),x}$; see Fig. \ref{fig:error_correction}.
+Or equivalently as a classical string $x$ {\it plus} an auxiliary quantum state (quantum side information) $\tilde{\rho}^{c(t),x}$, where the tilde indicates that it is an expansion of $\rho^{c(t)}$ with respect to $\ket{\tilde{x}}$.
+Hence, it is possible that the decoding succeeds with a higher probability, due to information (i.e. hint) obtained by measuring $\tilde{\rho}^{c(t),x}$.
 Details are as follows.